SPV Larsen Farm, LLLP

 SPV Larsen Farm, LLLP (“SPV Larsen Farm” or the “Farm”) acquired an 80-acre property located in South Central Iowa just outside of the Des Moines Metro area.
-The asset includes 70 acres of land suitable for transition to tillable farmland and a 5-acre building site.
-The Farm is eligible to receive USDA organic certification to produce organic feed grain products and will be professionally managed by Peoples Company, a nationally recognized firm that offers land management, appraisal, brokerage, and investment services in 22 states across the country.
+The asset includes 70 acres of land suitable for transition to tillable farmland and a five-acre building site.
+The farm is eligible to receive USDA organic certification to produce organic feed grain products and will be professionally managed by Peoples Company, a nationally recognized firm that offers land management, appraisal, brokerage, and investment services in 26 states across the country.

 The SPV Larsen Farm is being transitioned to tillable farmland through a ground preparation process that entails controlled burning, clearing trees and brush, and discing the land to prepare for planting, while improving soil health and stimulating growth.
 Opportunities exist for yield optimization through soil drainage improvements that will improve crop health and provide better conditions for completing field operations.